larhauga/cpp_blackjack/rapport.md

 ### Some drawbacks
  - Not posible to assign values to *gameType* in *class_gameState* or *class_strategy* and thus not a right polimorphic implementation.
- - No deconstructor to free memory from e.g gamblers strategies or vector of cards in blackjackState
+ - No deconstructor to free memory from e.g gamblers strategies